VAD37/unity-jenkinsfile/JenkinsFiles/ci/README.md

 ## Unity Hub
-Unity hub always stuck when install through CLI. sometime not.
-It is required to sometime manually install Unity + Android.
+Unity hub sometimes stuck when install through CLI.
+It is required to manually install Unity + Android.
 All SDK, NDK are predefined on Agent Server.
+And can be accessed and set through build script

 ## CI script
 Any extra script/function that any dev want to extent.
 Put them inside subfolder of `/ci/{Build Step}` to prevent change to Jenkinsfile and breaking pipeline